BlankCanvasStudio/lwt/README.md

 ## Limitations

+For some reason, running the DPDK router prevents the DNS from resolving.
+If you have a fix, please let me know.

 All traffic generation files executed on any host (either pipe or tap) need to have executable privileges and can be run with the syntax: `./<filename>`

 If you run iperf as the traffic generation strategy for the tapped server, be careful.
 It generates a lot of data very quickly and can be larger than GitHub's allowed file size.